Green sulfur bacteria

-The green sulfur bacteria, Chlorobiota, are a phylum of obligately anaerobic photoautotrophic bacteria that metabolize sulfur.
+The green sulfur bacteria are a phylum, Chlorobiota, of obligately anaerobic photoautotrophic bacteria that metabolize sulfur.

 Green sulfur bacteria are nonmotile (except Chloroherpeton thalassium, which may glide) and capable of anoxygenic photosynthesis.
 They live in anaerobic aquatic environments.
 In contrast to plants, green sulfur bacteria mainly use sulfide ions as electron donors.
 They are autotrophs that utilize the reverse tricarboxylic acid cycle to perform carbon fixation.
 They are also mixotrophs and reduce nitrogen.